 - Extract from the debt collection register that is no more than three months old

 What is the extract from the debt collection register?
-Sometimes referred to as a ‘certificate of non-prosecution and non-bankruptcy’, it is a document that lists all the claims (over the last five years) and proceedings pending against you.
-A vital document, it shows the landlord that you are solvent.
+Sometimes referred to as a "certificate of non-prosecution and non-bankruptcy", this document lists any claims (over the last five years) and proceedings pending against you.
+This key document shows the landlord that you are solvent.

 You already know how many rooms you want, the neighbourhood you want to live in and your application is ready.
 Where should you start looking?
 It is up to you to choose whether to search through letting agencies, the private market, social networking sites or relocation companies based on how much time you have and your budget.